SupCodeTech/DeepPulmoTB/README.md

 # DeepPulmoTB

 DeepPulmoTB is a comprehensive Tuberculosis lesion tissue segmentation dataset.
 In DeepPulmoTB, a series of images for each patient consists of about 125 slices in the axial projection.
-For the consolidation and lung cavity segmentation categories, the data are sourced from ImageCLEF2022 TB Cavern detection and cavern report, totaling 759 patient CT images (approximately 95k CT slice images).
-For the Lung Area Mask (Mask version III) segmentation category, there are 2516 patient CT images (approximately 314k CT slice images), combining Mask versions I and II from the ImageCLEF 2020-2022 TB challenge.
+For the consolidation and lung cavity segmentation categories, the data are sourced from ImageCLEF2022 TB Cavern detection and cavern report, totaling 618 patient CT images (approximately 77,250 CT slice images).
+For the lung area mask (lung mask version III) segmentation category, there are 2498 patient CT images (approximately 312,250 CT slice images), combining Mask versions I and II from the ImageCLEF 2020-2022 TB challenge.

 Examples of DeepPulmoTB are shown in Figure 1.